-The FTF ITT training programs were organized in collaboration with premier national and international organizations of proven repute and subject domain expertise.
-The 31 partner institutes are enlisted in annexure I. The FTF ITT programs were advertised phase wise through MANAGE website and emails to the respective Points of Contacts (POCs).
-The participants from all the 20 partner countries were nominated by the POCs of their respective countries (Annexure II).
-The POCs receives the advertisement of the programs announced by the Program Management Unit (PMU), MANAGE, India and send suitable nominations for the notified training programs.
-The PMU team at MANAGE scrutinizes the participants according to their eligibility criteria and finalize the applications after telephonic verification.
-The logistics (transport and accommodation) facilities are arranged or facilitated by MANAGE during the 15-day training program at different partner training institutes in India.
-The trainings are participatory in nature emphasizing on practicals, field exposures and hands on demonstrations in the laboratories.
+The FTF ITT training programs were organized in collaboration with premier national and international organizations of proven repute and subject domain expertise (annexure I).
+The FTF ITT programs were advertised phase wise through MANAGE website and emails to the respective Points of Contacts (POCs).
+The participants from all the 20 partner countries were nominated by the POCs of their respective countries.
+The POCs received the advertisement of the programs announced by the Program Management Unit (PMU), MANAGE, India and sent suitable nominations for the notified training programs.
+The PMU team at MANAGE scrutinized the participants according to their eligibility criteria and finalized the applications after telephonic verification.
+The logistics (transport and accommodation) facilities were arranged or facilitated by MANAGE during the 15-day training program at different partner training institutes in India.
+The trainings conucted druring 2016-2020 were participatory in nature emphasizing on practicals, field exposures and hands on demonstrations in the laboratories.